jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Of course, after that delicate hint, I will walk," replied Mr. Clare, with a smile of amusement.

 "Sure, I only meant shank's mare for ye to ride on, and carry your valise at that.
-Oh, ye heretic! if you did but <p class="pagenum">Begin page 151</p> know how glad I am to see you, and have a chance to convert ye."
+Oh, ye heretic! if you did but <hr><p class="pagenum">Page 151</p> know how glad I am to see you, and have a chance to convert ye."

 "I believe that, Bryan; part of it, anyway.
 Could you get a room for me at this famous co-operative place of yours?"